Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 \section{Data generating processes}

 This section presents our DGPs.
 We define the empirically calibrated encompassing model in \cref{sec:dgp_model}, from which we draw thousands of DGPs with corresponding structural impulse response estimands, as described in \cref{sec:dgp_estimand}.
 We discuss implementation details in \cref{sec:dgp_implementation}, and provide summary statistics for the DGPs in \cref{sec:dgp_summ_stat}.
+Various modifications to this baseline set of DGPs are considered later in \cref{sec:results_robustness}.